rhyslwells/Data-Archive/content/standardised/Data Selection.md

    - Leverage domain expertise to select features that are known to be important for the problem.
 This can guide feature engineering and selection.

 10. Data Leakage:
-  - Be cautious of data leakage, where information from the test set is inadvertently used in training.
+  - Be cautious of [[Data Leakage]], where information from the test set is inadvertently used in training.
 This can lead to overly optimistic performance estimates.

 11. Scalability:
 - Consider the scalability of your data selection process.
 As datasets grow, ensure that your methods can handle larger volumes efficiently.

-12. Ethical and Legal Considerations:
-- Ensure that the data used complies with legal and ethical standards, such as data privacy regulations (e.g., GDPR).
-Avoid using biased or discriminatory data.